Content on this page was generated by AI and has not been manually reviewed.

 • Cons: Free tier often includes data limits and ads.

-• Private Internet Access PIA free extension options in some markets Why does vpn automatically turn off
+• Private Internet Access PIA free extension options in some markets Edgerouter x vpn speed: how to maximize Edgerouter X VPN speed with OpenVPN, IPsec, and real-world benchmarks 2026

 • Well-known brand with a long track record. some regions offer browser-extension options for Edge.